EOSIO/eos/docs/00_install/01_build-from-source/02_build-apifiny-binaries/02_manual-build/00_apifiny-dependencies/00_macos-mojave.md

 -->

 [[info | What's Next?]]
-| The EOSIO dependencies are now installed.
-Next, you can [Manually Build the EOSIO Binaries](../01_apifiny-manual-build.md).
+| The APIFINY dependencies are now installed.
+Next, you can [Manually Build the APIFINY Binaries](../01_apifiny-manual-build.md).